-- The interior floors were spot checked for levelness using a Ziplevel, a high precision digital altimeter. - The maximum elevation change was observed to be 2.6" between the red arrows shown. - There were a few interior indications that could be consistent with minor foundation movement as shown in the pictures above, but these were relatively minor. (note: we do not necessarily take a picture of every crack, rather a representative number). - Note: homes on expansive soils are prone to future cracks.
+- The interior floors were spot checked for levelness using a Ziplevel, a high precision digital altimeter. - The maximum elevation change across the first floor was observed to be 0.9" between the green arrows shown. - The maximum elevation change above the garage was observed to be 1.1" between the red arrows shown. - There were a few interior indications that could be consistent with foundation movement as shown in the pictures above, but these were relatively minor (note: we do not necessarily take a picture of every crack, rather a representative number). - Homes on expansive soils are prone to future cracks.
 When homes are prepared for sale, cracks are periodically patched and painted over.
-The absence of cracks (or minimal cracks) at this time does not indicate that there will not be future cracks. - The exact cause of the movement is unknown.
+The absence of cracks (or minimal cracks) at this time does not indicate that there will not be future cracks - Image 7 shows evidence of expansive soils in the crawlspace. - The exact cause of the movement is unknown.
 Only a soils report with deep borings & lab analysis can provide the data necessary to fully analyze (this process is naturally quite expensive) see Attachment 9 for a list of potentially contributing factors.

-• Severity:
+Severity:

-- There are two tolerance levels for single family homes which we use. - The most stringent standard permits a total maximum differential of 1.5 inches before the house is considered out of level - The second standard originates from the Uniform Building Code suggesting a maximum deflection of 1/240.
-This calculates to a maximum of 1 inch in 20 ft. - House Dimensions - The house is approximately 30 ft long which would equate to approximately 1.5 inches. - The house is approximately 43 ft wide which would equate to approximately 2.15 inches. - The structure is outside of these tolerances. - The third tolerance is more subjective; people will not notice the degree of movement overall as much as the movement in any one particular room.
-Generally, for rooms with less than 1.5 inches of difference, sloping is not detectable and/or does not affect the livability of the room.
-We did not feel the movement affects the livability but it's a subjective determination.
+- There are two tolerance levels for single family homes which we use. - The most stringent standard permits a total maximum differential of 1.5 inches before the house is considered out of level. - The second standard originates from the Uniform Building Code suggesting a maximum deflection of 1/240.
+This calculates to a maximum of 1 inch in 20 ft. - House Dimensions - The house is approximately 50 ft long which would equate to approximately 2.5 inches of elevation difference. - The house is approximately 45 ft wide which would equate to approximately 2.25 inches of elevation difference. - The structure is outside of the first tolerance but within the second when viewed across the full length of the house (note: localized areas could be outside of the second tolerance).
+The second tolerance is more applicable for homes of this age.